amirsh-jain/Upgrade_API/README.md

 ## How to execute test
-- Process #1
+#1
-* Go to `src/test/java/upgradeApi/<test-file-name>`, that holds testcases
-* Right click on file name in Package Explorer and `run as` TestNG Test
+Go to `src/test/java/upgradeApi/<test-file-name>`, that holds testcases Right click on file name in Package Explorer and `run as` TestNG Test

-- Process #2
+#2
- * Right click on  `testNG.xml`, that holds test class(es) name to be executed
+Right click on  `testNG.xml`, that holds test class(es) name to be executed

-- Process #3
+#3
- * execute mvn command from command line mvn clean test -DsuiteXMLFile=testNG.xml
+execute mvn command from command line mvn clean test -DsuiteXMLFile=testNG.xml

 ### Endpoints